ndavol/awesome-heroku/Readme.md

 - `article` [Automating our Heroku deployments from Jenkins](https://www.paulfurley.com/automating-heroku-deployments-from-jenkins/) — explains how you'd go about automating certain parts of deployment like enabling maintenance mode, copying your database from production to staging, running migrations against staging, etc.
 - `question` [How do you ignore files when deploying to Heroku?](http://stackoverflow.com/questions/12523435/how-do-i-ignore-folders-and-files-when-pushing-to-heroku-with-a-rails-app) — the answer to a common question about `.gitignore` like functionality.

+## Development

+- `official` [Managing Multiple Environments for an App](https://devcenter.heroku.com/articles/multiple-environments) — a good primer on how to think about managing the different pieces of each environment.

 ## <img width="24" height="24" src="images/domains.png" /> Domains